Anthurium clarinervium. Copyright: GardenTags

 Via Seed, Offset Division & Stem Cuttings.

 Basal Offset Division (Easy) - Your plant will produce several basal offsets that can be separated once they have a sufficient root system, and surpass 10cm in height.
-If possible, water the soil 24hrs before the main event to reduce the risk of transplant shock, when its dry root systems are over-fingered.
+If possible, water the soil 24hrs before the main event to reduce the risk of transplant shock, when its dry root systems are over-touched.
 Take the plant out of its pot and place your fingers close to the nodal junction - soil may have to be removed for better access.
 Push the chosen offset downwards until you hear a snap.
 Separate the foliage and its root system away from the mother plant, mentally noting the high risk of damage.
-Transplant in the appropriate sized pot with a fresh batch of houseplant soil.
+Transplant in the appropriate sized pot with a mixed potting mix of 4 Parts 'Houseplant' soil and 1 Part 'Orchid Bark.
 Maintain evenly moist soil and situate it in a bright, indirect location away from any direct sunlight.
 After eight weeks, treat it like a normal specimen, following the care tips above!

 As Anthurium clarinervium is part of the Araceæ family, their flowers aren't particularly showy.
 Much like a Peace Lily's flower body, their flowers consist of a white-green spathe (the spoon-like shell) with the spadix being the site pollination.
 Blooms can last up to five days and are usually visible during late spring or early summer around 30cm+ from the soil line.